wqking/metapp/doc/declaremetatype.md

 Even though metapp works on any C++ type that are not known to metapp, it's useful to provide metapp more information on a certain type.
 The template `DeclareMetaType` is used for providing such information.
 To provide more information of a type to metapp, specialize template `metapp::DeclareMetaType` with the type.
 The specialization must be in the global namespace.
 The specialization should inherit from `metapp::DeclareMetaTypeBase`.
+Only the raw type should be specialized.
+That's to say, the type should not contain any const-volatile qualifiers, reference, pointer, array, or any containers. metapp will handle all the other cases for you.
+For example, if the raw type is T, metapp will handle `const T`, `T &`, `const T *`, `std::vector<T>`, etc.

 Function `metapp::getMetaType` gets information declared by `metapp::DeclareMetaType` as non-template class `metapp::MetaType`.